redsh4de/monero-site/src/content/moneropedia/en/ringCT.md

 ---
-summary: 'a way to hide the amount sent in a Monero transaction'
+summary: "a way to hide the amount sent in a Monero transaction"
 title: RingCT
 terms: ["ringCT", "ring-CT"]
 ---